yul091/LLM-co-running/README.md

 Concurrent Training and Serving of Large Language Models on Distributed Systems

-## An illustration of Separate and Mix schuduling under concurrent workloads
+## An illustration of Separate and Mix under concurrent workloads

 - Separate training and inference
 <p align="center">